Cormocephalus rubriceps: Description

-They are a very large species, sometimes exceeding in length.
-However, in Australia they are considerably smaller, being around in length.
+They are a very large species, sometimes exceeding 20 cm in length.
+However, in Australia they are considerably smaller, usually reaching a maximum of 3.9 cm in length.
 There are 21 tergites (upper plates of the body) and sternites (lower plates of the body).
 The head and first tergite are reddish-brown, while the other tergites are olive-brown.
 There are two grooves on the head that begin at the base of the head and stop just before the middle.
 They have large black forcipules, which are fang-like appendages.
 The antennae are long, having seventeen segments, with the first five being smooth and the rest hairy.
 The first tergite is smooth save for sparse punctures, whilst the other tergites (up the twentieth) have a faint pair of grooves running lengthwise down their surface.
 The legs are yellowish at the base, but turn green towards the tip.
 The ultimate legs have light blue tips.
 There are two spines at the base of the leg claws.
 The second leg segment of the ultimate legs is missing several rows of spines that are present in some Cormocephalus.